Jhooti

 Jhooti is a 2020 Pakistani television series that premiered on ARY Digital from 1 February 2020.
-Iqra Aziz plays a leading role with her real-life husband Yasir Hussain who plays the main antagonist.
-Directed By Syed Ramish Rizvi, Jhooti revolves around Nirma who has a habit of lying in order to get whatever she wants.
+Iqra Aziz plays a leading role with her real-life husband Yasir Hussain playing the main antagonist.
+Directed by Syed Ramish Rizvi, Jhooti revolves around Nirma who has a habit of lying in order to get whatever she wants.
 She lies with conviction and never gets caught until karma catches up with.